 We also plan to conduct drilling at the Llancahue and Celeste properties later in the year and are conducting surface exploration at our newly acquired El Tapao prospect.
-In addition, the Company expects to drill test the newly acquired Berta property.
 The Company continues to actively seek out new opportunities in Chile.

 Corporate